rerun/rerun/README.md

     [modules]
       freddy: "A dancer in a red beret and matching suspenders"

-To list the commands available from the 'freddy' module add the '-m module' parameter
+To list the commands available from the 'freddy' module add `-m module`:

     $ rerun -m freddy
     freddy: